Innovation/Opportunities: Short-term vs. Long-term – How do You Decide?

 For short and mid-term projects, quantifiable selection based on risk and reward makes sense.
 For longer term “dream” projects, you should consider putting a certain amount of money aside to work on clearly defined problems.
 Finding these solutions will allow you to leapfrog your competition.
 But keep in mind the journey will not be straight and will require perseverance.

-Denise Harrison is a senior consultant for the Center for Simplified Strategic Planning, Inc. She can be reached at firstname.lastname@example.org.
+Denise Harrison is Executive Vice President and COO of the Center for Simplified Strategic Planning, Inc. She can be reached at firstname.lastname@example.org.